jableader/bfukt/README.md

 code that looks like it could have been handwritten, but is still better than simple macros.

-##To Build the Compiler
+## To Build the Compiler
 Simply compile it in coffeescript, there is no additional assemblies and what not

-##Usage
+## Usage
 Have a look in the example page to see it embedded within a web page, basically all you have to do is call `parse`, passing in a javascript object with a property `'lines'` that is an array of the lines of code.

-##Apologies
+## Apologies
-It's a WIP, and I'm not too serious about it.
-As such the compiler isnt perfect, and the error messages are not particularly usefule.
+It's a ~~WIP~~ (abandoned), and I'm not too serious about it.
+As such the compiler isnt perfect, and the error messages are not particularly useful.
 Feel free to tell me about any bugs you find, or better yet, fix them for me.

-##The Language
+## The Language
 The language is dynamically typed, although that said, there is only two types.
 The two types are functions and variables, and they can be used interchangable (first class functions).